Does Eagle Break Its Beak

 The Healing Process: How Eagles Repair Their Beaks

 The healing process involves the formation of new keratin to replace the damaged tissue.
 The rate of healing depends on the severity of the injury and the overall health of the eagle.
-That's why in cases of severe damage, veterinary intervention may be necessary to stabilize the fracture or remove severely damaged sections of the beak.
+In cases of severe damage, veterinary intervention may be necessary to stabilize the fracture or remove severely damaged sections of the beak.
 This intervention might involve surgical repair or the application of splints or other supportive structures.

 The Impact of a Broken Beak on an Eagle's Life